jonas089/thyla-trees/readme.md

 2. process_message

 Applies state transitions according to the message data (includes index) -> transactions are processed one-by-one.
+Will revert should an invalid signature appear.

 3. update_balance